 The Shaytards vlogs focus primarily on this silly, musically talented family of seven, as viewers get the opportunity to literally watch Shay’s children grow up and experience the various challenges and miracles of life.
 With the recorded birth of his sons Brock (“Rocktard”) in 2010 and Daxton (“Brotard”) in 2013, Shay has succeeded in bringing viewers right into his home and making them feel like a part of the family.

-Since 2011, this sweet and strong family has uploaded vlogs to their channel starring their three children: Caleb, the baseball player, Annie, the gymnast, and Hayley, the “sassy 7-year old” from whom the channel originally got its playfully affectionate name (Brat + Hayley = Bratayley).
+Since 2011, this sweet and strong family has uploaded vlogs to their channel starring their three children: Caleb, the baseball player, Annie, the gymnast, and Hayley, the “sassy seven-year-old” from whom the channel originally got its playfully affectionate name (Brat + Hayley = Bratayley).
 During the past five years, the channel’s vlogs have featured gymnastics meets, baseball games, trips to the beach with family and friends, challenge videos and the overall average life of three young siblings.

 After taking some time away from the vlogs to begin their long road of grief and recovery, the incredibly resilient Bratayley family did what many thought they would never do: They picked up the camera and began vlogging again.